elmot/clion-embedded-arm/USAGE.md

     1. In project settings, select **SW4STM32** as a toolchain.
     1. Click **Generate Code**.
 This will generate Eclipse-style project stub with libraries and sources.
  1. Run _Clion_ and:
-    1. Open the result folder of the previous step as a project.
+    1. Open or import the result folder of the previous step as a project.
 Ignore all the errors shown.
+    1. Go to **File -\> Settings...  -\> Build, Execution, Deployment -\> OpenOCD support** and configure tools locations and tcp ports.
+    1. In the same dialog, select your board config file.
+OpenOCD is shipped with a set of board config files located at */usr/share/openocd/scripts/board* folder, in case of Windows *\<openocd_home\>/share/openocd/scripts/board*.
+Those files are
+    _OpenOCD_ predefined ones and they are quite obviously named, for instance *st_nucleo_f4.cfg* is the config file for any *STM32 Nucleo* boards based on
+      STM32F4 MCU family.
+If there is no suitable config among existing, you can write your own *.cfg* file and use it.
+      Refer to OpenOCD documentation for more details.
     1. Select **Tools -\> Update CMake project with STM32CubeMX project**.
 This will regenerate project files and reload _cmake_ configs.
-    1. Go to **File -\> Settings...  -\> Build, Execution, Deployment -\> OpenOCD support** and configure all the required tools locations and setting, including your board config file.
-If there is no suitable config among existing, _OpenOCD_ predefined ones, write your own one and use that.

-Now you can connect your board and start the run config.
-The code should be compiled and downloaded to the chip.
+Now you can connect your board, compile and start the firmware.
+The plugin creates special run configuration, if you run it, the compiled firmware will be downloaded to the target board, and then the chip will be reset.
-Also you are able to debug your project using the same run config.
+If **Debug** button is pressed, then firmware will be downloaded, chip chip will be reset, and then remote debugger will be attached to the MCU, you can use breakpoints and watches to verify how your firmware works on-chip.

 While code writing